mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 A TDM Product contains the following components:

 - Product name, a logical name that identifies the product (system).
 For example, CRM.
-- Product versions, the versions of the product, as defined in the testing environments.
+- Product versions, the versions of the product as defined in testing environments.
 For example, Production and Development.

 - Logical Units (LUs).

-## The BE - LU Product Relationship
+## BE and LU Product Relationship

 Each BE and LU combination can be attached to one product only.
 However, a product can have LUs belonging to different BEs.